Can I reuse jars from other products as a canning jar?

 - There is always a higher risk of breakage, so as I said, the sturdier canning jars are better.

 - Recycled food jars will sometimes have a thinner rim on the jar, so the risk of a failed seal is higher as well.
 Be sure to check your seal before storage.
 Check it again when you pull the jar to use it.
 Do not use the food if the seal is not intact.

 - DO NOT use them in a pressure canner.

 - Be sure your lids will fit correctly.
 The screw band must fit the threads of your jar and the sealing compound must fit to the edges of your jar.

-My opinion is….
-If you have standard canning jars available they should always your first choice.
-Kerr, Mason, Jarden or Ball are some brands available.
-Golden Harvest is another brand available and are usually a good price.
-If they are labeled one of these they should work.
+My opinion is… If you have standard canning jars available, they should always your first choice.
+Kerr, Mason, Jarden, or Ball are some brands available.
+Golden Harvest is another brand available that are usually a good price.
+If they are labeled, one of these they should work.

 Here is a quote from the NCFHFP.
-Please note they suggest use ONLY with ACID foods. i.e.: items that go in a water bath.
+Please note they suggest use ONLY with ACID foods. i.e., items that go in a water bath.
 AND note they do suggest expecting higher failure rates.
-I’d just as soon skip the failure rates and stay with mason jars.
-NCFHFP
+I’d just as soon skip the failure rates and stay with Mason jars.
+From NCHFP.

 Can I reuse the Classico® jar for home canning?

 No. A coating is applied at the glass plant to reduce scratching and scuffing.
 If scratched, the jar becomes weaker at this point and can more easily break.
 This would increase the risk of the jar breaking when used for canning.
 Also, the lighter weight of our current jar could make it unsafe for home canning.
 Classico FAQ